-And while there has been much consternation (rightly) about who is behind all this money, for many Newcastle fans, they are in dreamland as not only have they got rid of the hated Mike Ashley, they can also hope to become a club with true aspirations to compete at the very top.
+And while there has been much consternation (rightfully so) about who is behind all this money, for many Newcastle fans, they are in dreamland as not only have they got rid of the much-hated Mike Ashley, they can also hope to become a club with true aspirations to compete at the very top.

 And while there have been plenty of big-money takeovers in the past, none are even close to the cash at the disposal of Newcastle e.g Premier League rivals Man City and Chelsea have owners worth £23.3 billion and £9.6 billion respectively.